baconapplications/pi-hole-utilities/README.md

 * ssh to PI (use default username/password)
 * use `sudo raspi-config` to adjust hostname and change default password - see https://www.raspberrypi.org/documentation/computers/configuration.html for more info
 * sudo reboot
-* sudo nano /boot/config.txt and disable wi-fi and bluetooth via adding
+* sudo nano /boot/config.txt and disable wi-fi and bluetooth by adding
     ```
     dtoverlay=pi3-disable-wifi
     dtoverlay=pi3-disable-bt
     ```
 * sudo reboot
-* add static network via https://www.raspberrypi.org/documentation/computers/configuration.html#static-ip-addresses - edit `/etc/dhcpcd.conf`
+* add static network via https://www.raspberrypi.org/documentation/computers/configuration.html#static-ip-addresses - edit `/etc/dhcpcd.conf`.
+Note: this step _might_ depend on your router set up - eg you might be able to use your router to set the IP via MAC address
 * sudo reboot
 * ssh to new IP
 * sudo apt-get update